rxing-core/rxing/README.md

     }
     ```

+* *v0.7.0* -> Migration away from the previous HashMap based Encode/Decde hints method.
+The new method uses a configuration struct.
+You can construct these structs support `From` and `Into` the old HashMap implementation.
 * *v0.6.0* -> rxing is now thread safe.
 This is a breaking change if you are using `PointCallback`/`RXingResultPointCallback` or the `Pdf417ExtraMetadata` field of `RXingResultMetadataValue`.
 In addition there should be some small performance improvements associated with moving away from using `Rc` and `Arc` in many situations throughout the library.
 * *v0.5.8* -> Performance improvements.
 Memory Improvements.
 Added FilteredReader which performs a more complicated operation on images (resizes and closes binary bitmaps) at the expense of some performance.
 * *v0.5.5* -> Add support for rMQR, allows building the library without image_formats, fixes an issue with multiple barcode detection.